 Through education and training, paralegals gain the skills necessary to perform specifically delegated substantive legal work for which a lawyer is responsible.

-The primary objective within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
-To achieve this objective, our programs are designed to:
+The primary objective of the Paralegal Degree within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
+To achieve this objective, the Paralegal Degree is designed to:

 - Develop critical thinking and analytical skills in each student;